Melangert/extract/README.md

 ## Credits

-Built with guidance from Claude as a learning project.
+Built with help from claude.
-All code written by me